Love Sport Radio: Social Media Management

 Social Media Strategy

-As I stated above, I was given a lot of creative freedom over what to post on Love Sport’s social media channels.
+I was given a lot of creative freedom over what to post on Love Sport’s social media channels.
 Aside from Tweets promoting our daily shows and advertisements, I was able to experiment with content using my own knowledge of social media.
 I posted about breaking news updates, memes and viral videos, and created contests and polls to boost user engagement.

 Ad Campaigns and Guest Promotions